jithendraganthakoru/rewardapi-repo/README.md

-                                Customer Transaction Rewards Points API
+                          *********** Customer Transaction Rewards Points API *************

 This Spring Boot application calculates monthly and total reward points for customers based on their transaction history.

-It exposes a REST API that accepts a list of transactions and returns reward details per customer.
+It exposes a REST API endpoint that accepts customerId as a pathvariable and returns reward point details per customer.

 UseCase:

-i)Accepts customer transactions via REST API
+a)Exposes an endpoint and accepts customerId as input pathvariable

-ii)Calculates reward points:
+b)Calculates reward points:
-   a) 2 points for every dollar spent over $100 b)1 point for every dollar spent between $50 and $100
+   a)2 points for every dollar spent over $100 b)1 point for every dollar spent between $50 and $100 c)0 points for every dollar spent less than $50

-iii)The restful api will Returns structured response with customer ID, monthly points, and total points.
+c)The restful api will Returns structured response with customer ID, monthly points, and total points.

 Implementation:

 As part of the springboot application we have created the below layers

   a)Controller layer (RestController) -to handle http requests

-  b)Service Layer - To handle the business logic
+  b)Service Layer - Service class will internally use the repoistory object to get the data based on customer id.

+  c)Repository Layer - Custom dataset created. which returns the customer transactions data based on customer id.

-  c) Global Exception Handler - To handle exception globally
+  c) Global Exception Handler - To handle exception globally if unknown exceptions

+Junit Test Cases:

-Integration Test cases - to test the whole flow of the application Junit Test Cases using junit5 and Mockito
+Integration Test cases - to test the whole flow of the application

+Junit Test Cases using junit5 and Mockito framework annotations

 Technology Used:
 a)Java17